trewisscotch/trewisscotch/README.md

+### Everyone who followed me - my old channel was hacked.
+It takes time to restore it.
+But in the meantime, I'll be friends here.

 🙌 Hey!
 I'm Trewis Scotch , a 26 year 👨‍💻 old software developer and QA engineer for "RevilSPLOIT" working out of New York.
 I'm constantly posting repositories and new software on GitHub for everybody to use which you can find here!

 💰 Feeling Generous?
 Help Support Me 💰